 Large-scale growers are most interested in size, firmness and resistance to disease and pests, and not so much with taste.
 So remember this: Strawberries grown in a hot-house, or grown in California or Florida and then trucked to Illinois, aren’t the same as those grown at a local farm such as Eckert’s where they can be picked and eaten in season.
 You can taste the difference.

 Strawberries are one of the most cultivated fruits in the country.
 There are about 600 varieties.
 The many types differ in size, taste and texture.
 The smaller berries normally have stronger flavor, and large berries contain more water and have a weaker flavor.
 The ideal growing conditions are a bit different for every one of the types.
-Because of that, and the varied locations where they are grown, the national strawberry season is said to run January through November.
+Because of that, and the varied locations where they are grown, the national strawberry season is said to run January through November, a great time to pick strawberries!

 In the Deep South, when to harvest strawberries will usually be late April and May.
 In the middle part of the country, at Eckert’s, May and June are typically best.
 In the far north and in Canada, the peak time will normally be in late June.
 The natural growing season in Illinois and through most of the country is April through June.